iTwin/itwin-cli/docs/quickstart.md

 itp imodel populate --imodel-id your-imodel-id --file file.dgn
 ```

-**Expected Outcome:** Your design data is now available on the iTwin Platform.
+**Result:** Your design data is now available on the iTwin Platform.
 You can navigate to [My iTwins](https://developer.bentley.com/my-itwins/) on the iTwin Developer Portal to visualize it.

 ---